- Stress stifles your athlete wellbeing and performance.

 Here are three tools you can start using today:

 No matter what stage of life you find yourself in at the moment, there is support readily available to help you recover from stress and perform your best.
-Small, incremental changes to your daily life will add up to big results, and the ultimate goal of serenity, over time.
+Small, incremental changes to your daily life will add up to big results, and the ultimate goal of wellbeing and serenity, over time.

 *Please note that we are not mental health professionals and our recommendations do not replace those of a mental health professional.
 If you are experiencing the symptoms of mental illness, please consult a professional immediately.